awsdocs/aws-storagegateway-user-guide/doc_source/backup-netvault.md

 **To restore data from an archived tape**

-1. Retrieve the archived tape from archive to a tape gateway\.
+1. Retrieve the archived tape from archive to a Tape Gateway\.
 For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use the Quest NetVault Backup application to restore the data\.
 You do this by creating a restoring a folder file, as you do when restoring data from physical tapes\.
-For instructions on creating a restore job, see [Quest NetVault Backup 12\.4 \- Administration Guide](https://support.quest.com/technical-documents/netvault-backup/12.4/administration-guide)\.
+For instructions on creating a restore job, see [Quest NetVault Backup \- Administration Guide](https://support.quest.com/technical-documents/netvault-backup/12.4/administration-guide)\.

 **Next Step**